-86. Jonathon R. Macey, State Anti-Takeover Legislation and the National Economy, 1988 Wis.
-L. Rev. 467, 469-70; Kenneth B. Davis, Epilogue: The Role of the Hostile Takeover and the Role of the States, 1988 Wis.
-L. Rev. 491, 492 n.4 (enumerating 17 states in which this occurred); Romano, supra note 26, at 122-34 (focusing on the Connecticut statute).
+^{86.} Jonathon R. Macey, State Anti-Takeover Legislation and the National Economy, 1988 WIS.
+L. REV. 467, 469-70; Kenneth B. Davis, Epilogue: The Role of the Hostile Takeover and the Role of the States, 1988 WIS.
+L. REV. 491, 492 n.4 (enumerating 17 states in which this occurred); Romano, supra note 26, at 122-34 (focusing on the Connecticut statute).

-to include foreign corporations was pushed, and expedited through the legislature, on behalf of a single company.
-Based on these circumstances, and the somewhat circuitous way in which these bills-especially the other constituency provision-were adopted, it seems more probable than not that the legislation emanated from pro-management sources.
+behest of a single company with important local connections.
+There is scant direct evidence of such involvement in Missouri with respect to most of the antitakeover legislation, although it is fairly clear that the 1985 attempt to broaden the Missouri Control Share Acquisition Act to include foreign corporations was pushed, and expedited through the legislature, on behalf of a single company.87 Based on these circumstances, and the somewhat circuitous way in which these bills-especially the other constituency provision-were adopted,88 it seems more probable than not that the legislation emanated from pro-management sources.

-Many of the proponents of constituency statutes are involved with the Business Roundtable, or otherwise represent large public corporations.
-But,
+Many of the proponents of constituency statutes89 are involved with the Business Roundtable, or otherwise represent large public corporations.90 But,